We want you to enjoy every second of your Kynren experience; please take a few minutes to read the notes below to ensure you arrive prepared!

-The Food Village is located behind the Tribune, where a range of food and beverages is available to purchase, however there is no seating.
+The Food Village is located behind the Tribune, where a range of food and beverages are available to purchase (with cash, credit or debit card), but please be aware that we are not able to provide seating.

 The Tribune is open two hours before the start of each performance should you wish to take your seats early.
-Drinks can be enjoyed at your seats, before and during the performance.
-However, food purchased from the Food Village is NOT permitted in the Tribune and should be consumed before taking your seat.
+Drinks purchased at the Food Village can be enjoyed at your seats before and during the performance, however food is NOT permitted in the Tribune and should be consumed before taking your seat.

-To find out more about local restaurants, cafes and bars in and around Bishop Auckland to enjoy before you make your way to Kynren, please visit www.thisisdurham.com/explore-durham.
+There are also excellent local restaurants, cafes and bars in and around Bishop Auckland to enjoy before making your way to Kynren, to find out more please visit www.thisisdurham.com/explore-durham.